equinor/ops-actions/docs/workflows/terraform.md

 ### (*Optional*) `SSH_PRIVATE_KEY`

-An SSH private key used to download Terraform modules from private repositories (see [prerequisites](#optional-generate-ssh-key)).
+An SSH private key used to download Terraform modules from a private GitHub repository (see [prerequisites](#optional-add-deploy-key-to-private-github-repository)).

 ### (*Optional*) `AZURE_CLIENT_ID`